|

 Spielberg creates.
 His knack for being charismatic and witty without

-Can a layered and inherently entertaining, if rather gentle film.
+Can a layered and inherently entertaining, if somewhat too gentle film.

-And what a delight to see Spielberg emancipated from his often
+What a delight it is to see Spielberg emancipated from his often

-dominating morality calling.
+dominating moralising tendencies.
 Tom Hanks is a fine counterweight to

 DiCaprio's lead, whereas